minoa-lang/reference/src/type-system/types/slice-types.md

 Sentinel value mainly exist for interoperability with C and OS libraries that commonly expect a range of values ending in a sentinal value, but these are not that useful when writing Minoa code itself

-See the [index expression](../../expressions/index-expressions.md) for more info about how to create a sentinal terminated array.
+See the [index expression] for more info about how to create a sentinal terminated array.

+[index expression]: ../../expressions/index-expressions.md